What Is a Soft Tissue Sarcoma?

 - Synovial sarcoma is a malignant tumor of the tissue around joints.
 The most common locations are the hip, knee, ankle, and shoulder.
 This tumor is more common in children and young adults, but it can occur in older people.

 - Undifferentiated pleomorphic sarcoma, previously known as malignant fibrous histiocytoma (MFH), is most often found in the arms or legs.
-Less often, it can start inside the back of the abdomen (the retroperitoneum).
+Less often, it can start inside at the back of the abdomen (the retroperitoneum).
 This sarcoma is most common in older adults.
 Although it mostly tends to grow locally, it can spread to distant sites.

 Intermediate soft tissue tumors